MissionBit/phaser-template/README.md

     story: you are a college student that just graduated and you need a job. you open a store that sells lamas and the point of this game is to not go broke and possibly expand the lama business. :D

     summarize your gameplay in one sentence
-    buy lamas, sell lamas, and build better store for lamas.
+    buy llamas, sell llamas, and build better store for llamas.

     list the biggest challenges for making your game art